vasani-arpit/Youtube-remove-copyright/readme.md

 1. you can start the script either by terminal with command `node index.js` or from vscode with `F5`
 1. Keep the chrome tab focused and keep your mouse pointer outside of chrome window. lot of things works on hover event your mouse pointer can break things

+*Keep in mind that the script is designed to work for more then one video.
+Make sure you have more then two videos with copyright to successfully run this script.*

 ### Why I created this?

 I want to say I have made an AI which automatically creates interesting videos and uploads to a youtube account I created but that would be a lie.
 It's not AI it's just a script with bunch of statements.